Pasu4/animdustry/README.md

     "name": "The name of your mod",
     "namespace": "example",
     "author": "You",
-    "description": "Description of your mod"
+    "description": "Description of your mod",
+    "enabled": true
 }
 ```